 Fatigue: Drivers push themselves to reach destinations faster by depriving themselves of sleep.
 Inevitably, fatigue catches up and accidents happen.
 Some drivers with sleep apnea, narcolepsy or other medical conditions can cause more accidents.

-For nearly 25 years, I have represented injured clients throughout the state of Florida due to the negligence of others.
-If you, a loved one, or someone you know, has been involved in an accident in Florida, call Aronfeld Lawyers for a free initial consultation on your legal rights as a victim of an accident.
+For over 25 years, we have represented families of people injured and killed across the State of Florida in truck accidents.
+If you have been involved in a traffic accident in Florida while operating a truck, call Aronfeld Trial Lawyers for a free initial consultation regarding your legal rights as an accident victim.